-On December 4, 2017, the City Council approved our legislative agenda for the 2018 state legislative session.
+On December 10, 2018, City Council approved their legislative agenda for the 2019 state legislative session.
 The priorities provide policy direction to guide staff in determining support or opposition to specific legislation.

 Why do we care so much about what happens in Olympia?
 Because many decisions made in Olympia have direct and indirect impacts on our ability to provide services to the Shoreline community.

-We are advocating for a more self-sufficient model where cities have more control over their revenue streams.
-Cities need to be able to plan for funding from one year to the next; providing cities more local financial flexibility allows each jurisdiction to make their own choices of how to fund local services.
-An example is the 1% annual property tax increase cap.
-The cap does not keep pace with inflation and restricts cities’ ability to maintain services.
-Setting a cap that is actually tied to economic conditions that drive costs, such as inflation and population growth, would allow cities to better maintain existing services.
+The City supports a more self-sufficient financial model for cities where cities can control their revenue streams.
+Cities need to be able to plan for funding from one year to the next; providing cities more local financial flexibility allows each community to make their own choices of how to fund local services.

 Salmon habitat protections and climate change